 The Place Making Fellowship was awarded in 2019 as an opportunity to discover the legends, stories and histories behind beloved Queensland sites.
 In partnership with Sekisui House Australia and West Village, the focus of the 2019 fellowship was Queensland’s Ice Cream History, exploring the original Peters Ice Cream Factory, an iconic site in the West End community.

 From 2015 to 2018, four Fellowships were awarded annually during the Q ANZAC 100: Memories for a New Generation project.
 These fellowships supported research projects that uncovered and explored untold stories about Queensland’s experience during the First World or other significant military campaign from the last 100 years.

 From 2012 to 2017, The Siganto Foundation supported the Australian Library of Art to fund the Siganto Foundation Artists' Book project.
 The project hosted workshops, fellowships, lectures and seminars to advance the awareness of this collection and enable creativity to thrive through the form of artists’ books.
 As a result, each of the ten fellowships used State Library collections to produce an artist book or research the artists’ book genre for the ALA.

 On the State Library of Queensland's Vimeo channel we have put together a showcase of videos from past Queensland Memory Awards fellows and award recipients.
 The videos are a mix of public talks and lectures on the topics researched or interviews with the fellows themselves on their project, the outcomes and what it was like to be a fellow for a year.
 View the showcase to watch the videos.

-Embedded below are the latest Research Reveals talks from 2020.
+Embedded below are the latest Research Reveals talks from 2019 Queensland Memory Awards recipients.
 The Research Reveals series gives our awards recipients the chance to present their research outcomes from the previous 12 months via a public talk or lecture.